Doctor delivers patient's baby, then delivers her own

 But as the OB-GYN was preparing to give birth herself, just down the hall, she heard screams from a woman in labor.

-With the on-call doctor still on his way, Dr. Hess jumped into action.
+With the on-call doctor still on his way, Hess jumped into action.

 "So I just put on another gown to help cover up my backside and put on some boots over my shoes to keep getting any fluid and all that stuff on me and went down to her room, and I knew her," Hess said.

-She saID Johnson's baby was ready for her big debut and mom was happy to be able to start pushing.
+She says Johnson's baby was ready for her big debut and mom was happy to be able to start pushing.

 "I love doing what I do, I love taking care of mothers and babies, and really most doctors are thinking of their patients, even when they're a patient themselves," Johnson said.

-Just moments after jumping in as the stand-in physician, Dr. Hess returning to her room and gave birth to her brand-new bundle of joy.
+Just moments after jumping in as the stand-in physician, Dr. Hess returned to her room and gave birth to her brand-new bundle of joy.

 "Bringing life into the world is one of the most amazing things that you get to be a part of and get to share," Johnson said.